Beyond 18: The longitudinal study of leaving care

 - a case file extract from the Victorian Department of Human Services.

-We are currently recruiting young people to the study, so if you'd like to take part or if you know someone who might, please contact us or Free call: 1800 352 275 (charges may apply if calling from a mobile phone).
+If you'd like to speak with someone about the study, please contact us or call: 1800 352 275 (cost of a local call; higher charges may apply if calling from a mobile phone).

 Visit the Beyond 18 study website for more information about this study.